RickWeber/100-days-of-code/r1-log.md

 It's not there yet, but it's doing something.
 Plan for tomorrow: write up the abstract and start outlining the paper.

+### R1D13 - 2020-08-11

+I'm simplifying my methods, but things are a bit of a mess at the moment.
+I'm also not sure if I like using a dictionary to hold deal information.
+Maybe I'll fix that tomorrow.

+In any case, here's what I've got:

+First, a simpler step method.
+Produce, move (probably... that's just to make it easier to avoid moving in a 1 pixel world), then trade (unless the model forbids it)

+If there's no trade, agents update production plans to enhance their utility.

+If there is trade, they look for a partner, propose a deal (either one day of my work for one day of yours, or one unit of a random item for some of another item, based on the initiating agent's ppf).

+If both agents are okay with the deal, they make the trade.
+Otherwise, they consider if producing more of some item would increase their utility.

+#### Things to look out for/fix:
+Make sure I don't end up with infinite units of all goods.

+Make sure that when we evaluate possible changes, we aren't changing plans/endowments/whatever without changing it back when necessary

+Built in some reporters for running experiments.